- B.S. Pharmacy, Chung-Ang University, Seoul, South Korea

 - Ph.D.
 University of Texas at Austin

 Pharmacoeconomics and health policy research

 Economic and health outcomes evaluation

-She has published more than 20 peer-reviewed papers and several of which are published in high-impact journals (e.g., Gastroenterology, Hepatology).
-She has presented over 50 poster and podium presentations at national and international conferences.
-Her research has received a number of awards and recognition by the professional community such as the Best New Investigator Presentation Award at the International Society for Pharmaceutical Outcomes Research (ISPOR), Best Paper Award in the Economic, Social & Administrative Sciences at the American Pharmacists Association (APhA) Annual Meeting, and the University of Florida Excellence Award for Assistant Professors.
+Her research has received a number of awards and recognition by the professional community such as the Best New Investigator Presentation Award at the International Society for Pharmaceutical Outcomes Research (ISPOR), Best Paper Award in the Economic, Social & Administrative Sciences at the American Pharmacists Association (APhA) Annual Meeting, and the 2015 University of Florida Excellence Award for Assistant Professors.

 Younossi Z, Park H, Dieterich D, Saab S, Ahmed A, Gordon S. The value of cure associated with treating treatment-naïve chronic hepatitis C genotype 1: Are the new all oral regimes good value to society?
 Liver International 2017;37(5):662-668

-Younossi Z, Park H, Henry L, Adeyemi A, Stepanova M. The extra-hepatic manifestations of hepatitis C – a meta-analysis of prevalence rates, effects on patient-reported outcomes economic burden.
+Younossi Z, Park H, Henry L, Adeyemi A (p), Stepanova M. The extra-hepatic manifestations of hepatitis C – a meta-analysis of prevalence rates, effects o patient-reported outcomes economic burden.
 Gastroenterology 2016;150(7):1599-608

 Full list of published work retrievable by PubMed: http://www.ncbi.nlm.nih.gov/sites/myncbi/1Fi2ensYbNxQd/bibliograpahy/40314061/public/?sort=date&direction=descending